3 Key Education Technology Leasing Trends to Watch in 2021

 Prior to the pandemic, most districts began the year with at least some devices in hand and an initial one-to-one (1:1) device plan in place.
 When COVID-19 hit, the need to achieve 1:1 accelerated and the demand for more devices skyrocketed.
 Fortunately, many districts were able to access funds through the CARES Act that supported the ability to acquire additional technology to fill the current gaps.
 But, even with the CARES Act allowance, it hasn’t been easy for any district to manage the process of technology acquisition and distribution on the fly.

 IFS has been grateful to be able to tap into its extensive K-12 leasing experience to support the technology needs of school districts across the country, as they made the transition from in-school to home-based learning without missing a beat.
-Our leasing solutions make it possible for districts with limited resources and budget to acquire what they need, when they need it.
+Our technology leasing solutions for schools make it possible for districts with limited resources and budget to acquire what they need, when they need it.
 Predictable pricing, flexible schedules, and full service including disposal and refresh solutions for end-of-term equipment, are the necessary ingredients for the sustainable planning, rollout and ongoing management of educational technology programs.

 “We’ve learned a lot this year.
 COVID-19 has changed the game and now there’s no going back,” explained Colleen O’Donnell, Senior Vice President, Director of SLED.
 “Next year and beyond, the ‘new education technology normal’ will require a greater emphasis on planning and management of the entire technology lifecycle.
 We will continue to emphasize solutions that help districts navigate the changing landscape.”